MentalistTR/Paribu-Project/README.md

 - [License](#başlık-2)

 ## Overview

-Bu smart contractta kullanıcılar ev veya dükkan olmak üzere 2 tip assetlerini sisteme kayıt edebiliyorlar ve kendileri ve owner of this contract harici addressler gelip maximum 1 yil kiralayabiliyorlar.
+In this smart contract, users can register two types of assets, house or shop, into the system, and they can register assets other than themselves and the owner of this contract. addresses can come and rent for a maximum of 1 year.
 You can analyze contract on SepoliaTestnet:

 https://sepolia.etherscan.io/address/0xA30c2902e6fBD887f5F0F7B9130b17ed14Ff4994#code